IS THERE LIFE AFTER FUNERALS?

 While Josh was being delivered by C-section, Miss Bessie slipped away though that mysterious door to whatever comes next.
 Life and death mingled together, mixed up, passing like ships in the corridors of Charleston General Hospital.

 The family plot was straight up a hill ten miles or so outside of Charleston.
-The only vehicle that could get there was a four-wheel drive Ford pickup truck.
+The only vehicle that could get there was a four-wheel- pickup truck.
 The hearse carried Miss Bessie to the foot of the hill and two strong gravediggers transferred her to the back of the truck.
-I had intended to go up, but since the funeral director had to by law and the truck would hold only three passengers, I climbed up in the bed of that Ford and committed Miss Betsy to God and the earth.
-Then off she went, bouncing up and down on a rocky 45 degree angle.
+I had intended to go up, but since the funeral director had to by law, I climbed up in the bed of that Ford and committed Miss Betsy to God and the earth.
+Then off she went, bouncing up and down on a rocky angle.

 Her sisters and a few others waited in the car while she was put in her grave near her people.
 One of the sisters, Miss Mable, said, “just two more trips to go....”
 I knew she meant for her and Miss Dorothy.
 But I left before either of them died.
 They were very thin and unmarried.

 Mouths of babes and all that.
-I'm pretty agnostic about ghosts and communications with the Great Wherever, but every time I leave a room for a few moments, turning off the light, I say to myself, “Hello, Virgil!”
+I'm pretty agnostic about ghosts and communications with the Great Wherever, but every time I leave a room for a few moments, I say to myself, “Hello, Virgil!”
 My father was the world's champion at turning off lights.
-Since our children complain when they are visiting that our house is too dark, I must be channeling Virgil pretty well.
+Since our children complain when they are visiting that our house is two dark, I must be channeling Virgil pretty well.

 Lots of dead people live most places, it seems to me.